Fireworks glossary

 Category 2 (Cat2) Garden fireworks

-These fireworks present a low hazard and are to be used outdoors in small gardens.
-Spectators should maintain a safety distance of 8m
+These fireworks are low hazard and are to be used outdoors in small gardens.
+Spectators should maintain a safety distance of 8m.

 Category 3 (Cat3) Display fireworks